Web App Development in 2025: A Comprehensive Guide

 4 Examples of Web Applications

 Web applications are all around you.
-Learning how you use web apps from day to day can inspire the motivating concept behind your own web app.
+Learning how you use web apps daily can inspire the motivating concept behind your web app.

 Google Docs

 Google Docs is the most infamous of this list.
-Via Google Docs, users can interact directly with the web app by editing and making suggestions on documents.
+Via Google Docs, users can interact directly with the web app by editing and making document suggestions.

 One of the noteworthy features of Google Docs is that it automatically saves any edits you make right after you make them.
 It’s almost impossible to lose your work.